classico-trad-ecletico/urbanismo_indico/artigo.md

 ![Ruínas de uma casa de pedra em Songo Mnara, Quíloa, vista desde o pátio rebaixado.
 Foto: [Ron van Oers, 2009](https://commons.wikimedia.org/wiki/File:Ruins_of_Kilwa_Kisiwani_and_Ruins_of_Songo_Mnara-108311.jpg)](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8d/Ruins_of_Kilwa_Kisiwani_and_Ruins_of_Songo_Mnara-108311.jpg/1280px-Ruins_of_Kilwa_Kisiwani_and_Ruins_of_Songo_Mnara-108311.jpg){#fig:songo-mnara}

-> A study of Swahili house groupings suggests that the *mtaa* may have
-> developed along the following lines: a house was built on a large
-> site; with the demand for additional accommodation other units were
-> added, arranged around a central private access. [@ghaidan:1974lamu,
-> 76]

 ## Palácios e mesquitas ##